NamNamIoT/ESP32/README.md

 [WATCHDOG timmer](#WATCHDOG-timmer)
 [Deep sleep](#Deep-sleep)

-🚀🚀🚀 We are preparing for the first release of the tool that supports the configuration of registers and read addresses of modbus RTU, TCP-IP and other configuration of accs information such as wifi name and password, MQTT.
+### 🚀🚀Note🚀🚀:
+We are preparing for the first release of the tool that supports the configuration of registers and read addresses of modbus RTU, TCP-IP and other configuration of accs information such as wifi name and password, MQTT.
 Users please wait until 5-Oct to download.

 #### Blink led